 Lack of cabinets: Honestly, my cabinets were such a disorganized mess to begin with, I relished the chance to get rid of half the crap I had stored in there and pare everything down to essentials only.
 Besides the storage in the island, we did end up buying the white shelves next to the fridge so that we could keep pantry essentials close at hand.
 It’s worked out pretty well.

-It’s certainly not a perfect kitchen and there are several little to-do’s that keep popping up but overall we’re extremely happy with both the final result and the fact that it cost about one third less than what a total overhaul would have!
+It’s certainly not a perfect kitchen, but overall we’re extremely happy with both the final result and the fact that it cost about one third less than what a total overhaul would have!

 Hooray for making meal prep and clean up a little more bright!

 Ikea Island is part of their Varde kitchen systems.
 Not available online but check your local store.

 White shelving unit